darmansah-zetnov/ovydra-token/README.md

 - **Meaningful token allocation** tied to contribution and commitment
 - **“Founding contributor”** status in documentation and future team pages
-- Real-world portfolio: smart contracts, dApps and protocol work on Polygon
+- Real world portfolio: smart contracts, dApps and protocol work on Polygon
 - Direct influence over product direction and roadmap
 - Long-term upside *if* the project succeeds (with all the associated risk)